dotninth/xenogit/README.md

 ## Currently available models

-You can use 3 models from Google:
+You can use 3 models from Google that you can use with the `-m` flag:

-- Gemini 2.0 Flash
+- Gemini 2.0 Flash - `gemini-2.0-flash`
-- Gemini 2.0 Flash Lite
+- Gemini 2.0 Flash Lite - `gemini-2.0-flash-lite`
-- Gemini 2.0 Flash Thinking
+- Gemini 2.0 Flash Thinking - `gemini-2.0-flash-thinking`

-> [!INFO]
+> [!NOTE]
 > Note that **Gemini 2.0 Flash Thinking** takes longer and costs more to generate a commit.
 But if you have a huge set of changes (huge commit), it works best.

 ## API Key